cgroza/BarcodeASM/README.md

   unphased)
 + `alignments.tsv`: file describing the alignment of assembled contigs to the local window
++ `hits.tsv` : TE library (provided by -F) alignment hits against the assembled contigs for each window
 + local_window.gfa : GFA file for each local window that contains the assembly graph